#

 Highlight web pages

-Web Clipper allows you to highlight text on web pages, and select the elements you want to save to Obsidian.
+Web Clipper lets you highlight text on web pages, and select the elements you want to save to Obsidian.
 Your highlights are saved, so you can revisit them when you return to a page.

 Highlights can be captured and saved to Obsidian when you open the extension.